-The IDM program director and one of the educators is Megan Ramos.
+The IDM program director and one of the educators are Megan Ramos.
 You may have heard Megan on the Fasting Talk Podcast, she is one of the co-hosts, along with Dr. Fung and Jimmy Moore.
-Megan is the IDM Program Director and Clinical Eductor.
+Megan is the IDM Program Director and Clinical Educator.
 She attended the University of Toronto and developed a strong interest in preventative medicine.
-She has worked along side Dr. Fung for since 2003 and was the first IDM guinea pig.
+She has worked alongside Dr. Fung for since 2003 and was the first IDM guinea pig.

 It is my understanding from talking to others that when you do the LDP, Megan is very involved in that, and is probably the primary person that you will deal with.

 I am looking forward to joining the LDP.
 My wife, Feyma, will be leaving for the United States soon.
 She will be working in the USA for about 5 months or so.
 I will be joining the LDP around the time she leaves, I feel that it will help keep me busy, something that will be important to me because I am sure I will be missing my wife very much.